DUSKFALL Deal Analysis

 VERDICT: …

 The thesis in one sentence.
-A transparent dome with a private cedar hot tub and a shared cliff-side pool, in a Bortle 4 dark-sky site 2 hours from NYC — the closest amenity stack of its kind to the largest urban feeder market in North America.
+A transparent dome with a private hot tub and a shared cliff-side pool, in a Bortle 4 dark-sky site 2 hours from NYC — the closest amenity stack of its kind to the largest urban feeder market in North America.

 Investment Highlights